binance/binance-spot-api-docs/web-socket-api.md

 }
 ```

-Check execution status of an OCO.
+Check execution status of an Order list.

 For execution status of individual orders, use [`order.status`](#query-order-user_data).